huseyinhobek/routeai-insightflow/README.md

 ## 🌟 Overview

-**RouteAI InsightFlow** is a next-generation survey data analysis platform that combines the power of AI, natural language processing, and advanced data science to transform raw survey responses into meaningful, actionable insights.
+**Aletheia** is a next-generation survey data analysis platform that combines the power of AI, natural language processing, and advanced data science to transform raw survey responses into meaningful, actionable insights.
 Built for researchers, analysts, and decision-makers who need to extract maximum value from their survey data.

 ### 🎯 What Makes It Special?